Addiction Treatment

 Alcohol use disorder is not as simple as choosing to drink excessively.
 Multiple risk factors affect whether someone develops alcohol addiction, including genetics, biology, and environmental and social influences.

-Addiction research suggests that people who are more susceptible to substance use disorders, including alcohol use disorder, might have differences in their brain’s dopamine system, which could include variations in dopamine levels, receptors, or dopamine-related reward pathways.
+Research into addiction suggests that people who are more susceptible to substance use disorders, including alcohol use disorder, might have differences in their brain’s dopamine system, which could include variations in dopamine levels, receptors, or dopamine-related reward pathways.
 For them, using alcohol or other drugs brings powerful feelings of pleasure, causing their brain to become hardwired to want more alcohol or drugs instead of natural pleasures.

 According to the National Institute on Drug Abuse, people who misuse substances eventually feel numb, depressed, or lifeless, no longer deriving pleasure from activities or experiences they once enjoyed.[2]
-Ultimately, substances are the only way for them to have that rewarding feeling, leading to a vicious circle of substance use.
+Ultimately, substances are the only way for them to have that reward feeling, leading to a vicious circle of substance use.

 Is Alcohol Addiction Considered a Disease?